-Depreciation is provided after impairment, if any, using the straight-line method as per the useful lives of the assets estimated by the management, or at rates prescribed under Schedule II of the Companies Act 2013.
+Depreciation is provided after impairment, if any, using the straight-line method as per the useful lives of the assets estimated b the management, or at rates prescribed under Schedule II of the Companies Act 2013.
 The Company has used the following estimated useful life to provide depreciation on its property, plant and equipment.

-Asset class Estimated useful life
+Estimated useful life

-Computers 3 years
+3 years

-Furniture and fixtures 10 years
+10 years

-Office equipment 5 years
+5 years

-Motor cars 8 years
+8 years

-Leasehold improvements 6 years
+6 years

-Electrical installations 6 years
+6 years

-An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
+An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater tha its estimated recoverable amount.